Skip to content

 1. Supervisory Authorities: We will notify relevant authorities within 72 hours of becoming aware of a breach likely to risk rights and freedoms (GDPR Art.
 33 / PIPA Art.
 34).
 2. Affected Data Subjects: Where a breach poses high risk, we will notify affected users without undue delay, including: nature of breach, data affected, likely consequences, measures taken, and DPO contact.
 3. Preventive Measures: AES-256-GCM encryption, TLS 1.2+, strict access controls, regular security assessments, and logical data isolation.

-We implement the following measures for personal information security: Technical Measures: - AES-256-GCM encryption for all data at rest - TLS 1.2+ encryption for all data in transit - Per-case isolated encryption keys - Regular security assessments and penetration testing Administrative Measures: - Minimized personal information access rights - Staff security training - Personal information processing records maintenance Physical Measures: - Use of certified data centers with ISO 27001 and SOC 2 compliance Access to personal data is restricted to authorized personnel on a need-to-know basis.
-All staff and contractors with data access are bound by confidentiality obligations.
+We implement the following measures for personal information security: Technical Measures: - AES-256-GCM encryption for all data at rest - TLS 1.2+ encryption for all data in transit - Per-case isolated encryption keys - Regular security assessments and penetration testing Administrative Measures: - Minimized personal information access rights - Staff security training - Personal information processing records maintenance Physical Measures: - Use of certified data centers with ISO 27001 and SOC 2 compliance Personal data access is governed by authentication, role-based authorization, least-privilege controls, and audit logging.
+Any operational handling is subject to confidentiality obligations.

 Data Protection Officer: dpo@unjaena.com Response: Within 10 business days (PIPA) / 30 calendar days (GDPR) General Inquiries: contact@unjaena.com Website: https://app.unjaena.com EU Representative: Contact via dpo@unjaena.com unJaena AI, Republic of Korea Effective: April 6, 2026